Select Page

 This representational process organizes the deterministic outputs using structured combinations of data, symbols, containers, badges, aesthetic color systems, and spatial arrangement.
 See QAE Cheat-Sheet.

-• The fixed layout relies on placement discipline, assigning coordinates to elements so the structure makes sense and becomes easier to cognitively engage with after some sessions.
+• The fixed layout relies on placement discipline, assigning coordinates to elements so the structure makes sense and becomes more natural to cognitively engage with after some sessions.

 • Container Architecture utilizes specific borders and badges to securely isolate data scope and prevent unrelated structures from blending together.